U.S. flag

 OVC works to enhance the Nation’s capacity to assist crime victims and to provide leadership in changing attitudes, policies, and practices in ways that will promote justice and healing for all victims.

-In this capacity, OVC strives to uphold the intent of the Trafficking Victims Protection Act of 2000 and its subsequent reauthorizations to ensure that all trafficking victims—regardless of immigration status, gender, or form of trafficking—receive support in accessing the services they need.
+In this capacity, OVC strives to uphold the intent of the Trafficking Victims Protection Act of 2000 and its subsequent reauthorizations to ensure that all trafficking victims—regardless of immigration status, gender, age, race/ethnicity, or form of trafficking—receive support in accessing the services they need.

 Grants & Funding

-OVC funding supports efforts to develop, expand, and strengthen programs for victims of human trafficking.
+OVC funding supports efforts to develop, expand, and strengthen programs for survivors of human trafficking.
 Visit the Human Trafficking: Grants & Funding page to learn more and to locate funding opportunities for anti-trafficking professionals.

 Training & Technical Assistance